sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/2-ER-Models-and-Diagrams/1-Introduction-to-ER-diagrams.md

 ![](../../../../assets/1-Introduction-to-ER-diagrams-image-3-6718f520.png)

 ## Set-theoretic notation
-In addition to ER notation, an equivalent set notation exists for visualizing entities and relations and can be quite helpful when designing or analysing ER diagrams.
+In addition to ER notation, an equivalent set notation exists for visualizing entities and relations and can be quite helpful when designing or analyzing ER diagrams.

 It is especially helpful in relations - one-one, many-many relations.
 ![](../../../../assets/1-Introduction-to-ER-diagrams-image-4-6718f520.png)